wibe5er/iterators_lab/README.md

 * Run `npm install` from the `iterators_lab` directory.
 * Looks at the tests we've written in the `test` folder.
 Run the tests with `npm test` (also from the `iterators_lab` directory).
 They should all fail.
-Your job is to write the necessary code in the `src/iterators.js` file that gets them to pass.
+* Get all of the tests to pass by writing the necessary code in `src/iterators.js`.

 ### Phase-3